-How to address environmental concerns in recovery from protracted crisis
+How to address environmental concerns in recovery from sudden onset emergencies

 During early recovery, predict which natural resources are likely to be in high demand and prepare to meet those needs in the most sustainable manner possible to ensure that these resources will be available for future demands as well.

 Involve natural resource management experts and local environmental actors to ensure a sustainable use of natural resources.

 The sustainable management of natural resources relies on the inclusion of a wide range of stakeholders to be effective.
 Environmental, humanitarian, development, national and local actors as well as communities must come together to ensure good stewardship of natural resources and improve affected people’s quality of life.

 Prepare exit strategies for unavoidable unsustainable practices and transition as soon as possible to avoid creating new sources of vulnerability in the short and long term.

 Engage with ecosystem restoration where possible (see here for specific guidance).

 Ecosystem-based approaches to reduce disaster risk are especially relevant in the context of disaster recovery (see IUCN’s resources for detailed guidance).

 Restoring the functions of ecosystems helps to reduce disaster risk, ensure food security and energy efficiency, restore livelihoods, and provide clean air as well as water.